cedrichld/learn_ros2/README.md

 ## Overview

 This repo is my hands‑on journey through **ROS 2 simulation and control**, from fundamentals to full navigation and motion planning.
 It contains clean, minimal examples in **C++ and Python**, plus small, visual **final projects** to show the concepts in action.
-The goal is simple: **demonstrate practical robotics skills quickly, with visuals**.

 **Repo structure (top‑level):**